meritmalling/sudoku/README.md

 # Sudoku

-A sudoku app that let's you play wit a friend!
+A sudoku app you can play with a friend!

 #####Technologies: